-- Regularly clean the ventilation slots in your tool and charger using a soft brush or dry cloth. - Regularly clean the motor housing using a damp cloth. - Do not use any abrasive or solvent-based cleaner.
+- Regularly clean the ventilation slots in your tool and charger using a soft brush or dry cloth. - Regularly clean the motor housing using a damp cloth.
+Do not use any abrasive or solvent-based cleaner. - Regularly open the chuck and tap it to remove any dust from the interior.